saucelabs/testrunner-toolkit/README.md

 export SAUCE_ACCESS_KEY=<your-access-key>
 ```

-If you are using a cloud CI/CD tool, we strongly suggest to protect these values
+If you are using a cloud CI/CD tool, we strongly suggest protecting these values
 through secrets or context variables.

 ## Getting started